Sahara (1995 film): Production

-Development

 Director Brian Trenchard-Smith, the son of an Australian officer in the Royal Air Force lived in the UK, but before migrating to Australia, studied filmmaking.
 Among his 39 movies, five were commissioned by Showtime, including Sahara, the remake of the World War II classic.
 The film was made on location at Port Stephens, New South Wales, Australia.
 Some of the German soldiers were played by 130 Royal Australian Air Force (RAAF) and Australian Army personnel.

-A Fiat G.59 in Luftwaffe desert camouflage is used in the film.
-The tank in the film was an original M3 Lee from World War II, but a version supplied to Australia.
-It differed from the American version by having the commander cupola with the .30 caliber machine gun removed and the tracks used on British Commonwealth M3 Lee and Grant tanks.
+A Fiat G.59 in Luftwaffe desert camouflage was used in the film.
+The tank in the film was an M3 Medium Tank from World War II.
+The version supplied to Australia was nicknamed Grant (after British pattern turrets.
+Not an official designation though).
+The original 1943 movie differed by having the American version, aka Lee.
+The commander cupola with the .30 caliber machine gun removed and the tracks used on British Commonwealth M3 Medium Tanks.

 Reception

-Critical response

 Film historian Alun Evans in Brassey's Guide to War Films, mainly reviewed the earlier 1943 production, but compared and contrasted the two features, noting that the remake had "... sunlight so bright, you need to turn the contrast buttons right down, if you could only say that about the movie."

 The New York Times TV reviewer said Belushi "delivers a terrific performance with stunning authority" and the film "proves remarkably effective, bringing us back to a time when good and bad really were quite distinguishable.
 It's a good yarn, told well once again.
 And Mr. Belushi's powerful performance could push him to the head of the line on the profitable action-movie circuit."